History

 Chapel of the Transfiguration officially became a mission of the Diocese of Eastern Oregon in October 1979, continuing to meet at the Roman Catholic Church.
 In late 1982, services were moved to the Sisters Fire Hall, where a pool table was converted each Sunday into an altar.

 In 1983 Brooks Resources made large tracts of land in an area just west of downtown available to churches.
-The Diocese purchased a five-acre tract of land in what is now known as heavenly Acres" and on July 10, 1983, ground was broken for an Episcopal Church.
+The Diocese purchased a five-acre tract of land in what is now known as "Heavenly Acres" and on July 10, 1983, ground was broken for an Episcopal Church.
 The first service was held in the new little building on October 7, 1984, and a month later it was dedicated by Bishop Rustin Kimsey as The Episcopal Church of the Transfiguration.

-Transfiguration became a parish in the Diocese of Eastern Oregon in 1993, and the congregation grew large enough to support a full tine rector in 2000.
+Transfiguration became a parish in the Diocese of Eastern Oregon in 1993, and the congregation grew large enough to support a full time rector in 2000.
 That year a significant expansion of the church's ministry was undertaken by offering as its first service every Sunday an Ecumenical Service for persons from a variety of traditional backgrounds whose denominations are not found in Sisters.
 Today, this Ecumenical Service and the people who attend regularly are an integral part of the church and comprise half of the total membership of Transfiguration.

 In 2003 a beautiful, debt-free community hall and new offices were added in a major upgrade to the property.
 In 2013 Our Memorial Garden with a columbarium and labyrinth was completed.